newrelic/gatsby-theme-newrelic/packages/gatsby-theme-newrelic/README.md

 Determines whether created pages should include a trailing slash or not.
 When enabled, this setting also ensures all links that use the `Link` component will append the trailing slash.

-#### `relatedResources`

-Optional configuration for related resources used in the right rail.
-Currently only `Mdx` nodes are supported.

-The related resources component is controlled by specific front matter slugs that are defined on a page by setting the front matter for `resources`.
-If no resources are available in the page front matter, the component will backfill use the related resource items using Swiftype.
-See the `swiftype` options below for more information on customizing the search behavior.

-In short, the order of priority for populating content is driven by:

-1. Resources defined via the `resources` front matter item.
-2. Resources defined from executing a Swiftype search for the page.

-**Options:**

-- `labels` _(object)_: Map of URLs to their label.
-This is used to match results displayed in the right rail with the label in the tag displayed underneath the link.
-Use this to add additional labels not covered by the default set of labels.

-- `swiftype` _(object | false)_: Configuration used for fetching results from
-  Swiftype for an `Mdx` node.
-Set this to `false` (the default) to disable fetching related resources through Swiftype.
-If this is disabled, related resources can only be sourced via front matter.
-If enabled, this takes the following configuration:

-  - `resultsPath` _(string)_ **required**: Path to the file where Swiftype results will be stored.
-If the `refetch` option is set to `false` (the default), this file will be used to read related resource values for each `Mdx` node.
-This file is only written to when `refetch` is set to `true`.

-  - `refetch` _(boolean)_: Determines whether to refetch results from Swiftype for every `Mdx` node during a build.
-It's a good idea to only set this on a special build (e.g. a build that happens on a cron job) so that Swiftype is not searched on development or every build on the site.

-    - **Default**: `false`

-  - `engineKey` _(string)_ **required**: Swiftype's engine key used to fetch results from a Swiftype search engine.

-  - `getSlug` _(function)_: Function to get the slug for an `Mdx` node.
-    Useful if the slug is set from something other than the filesystem.
-By default, this will use the `createFilePath` helper to generate the slug for the `Mdx` node.
-This function should accept an object as its only argument with a key of `node` (i.e. `getSlug: ({ node }) => { /* do something */ }`)

-  - `filter` _(function)_: Function to determine whether Swfitype should be queried for the `Mdx` node.
-Useful if you only need to get related resources for a subset of nodes on the site.
-By default, all `Mdx` nodes are fetched.
-    This function should accept an object as its only argument with a key of `node` and a key of `slug` (i.e. `filter: ({ node, slug }) => { /* do something */ }`).

-  - `getParams` _(function)_: Function that allows you to specify additional params passed to Swiftype when running a search query.
-Useful if you want to provide additional filters or field boosts.
-This function should accept an object as its only argument with a key of `node` and a key of `slug`.

-  - `limit` _(integer)_: The limit of related resources that should be fetched from Swiftype.

-    - **Default**: `5`

 #### `tessen`